PabloGolobaro/dockertool-legend/README.md

 ## Simple tool which is aimed to maintain statistic over working docker containers

 ## How to start up project:
-- Start application without timer:
+- Start application without timer in stream mode:
 ``make run``

 ## Flags: